Goatly.net

 Apr 25, 2011

 I’ve encountered the unhelpful “The agent process was stopped while the test was running” MSTest error result a couple of times recently, and I thought that I’d share a few of my findings and approaches to debugging the unit tests that cause them.
-The MSTest “Error” Result In my …
+The MSTest “Error” Result In my experience, the Error result usually …

 Read More